 Kafka Streams presents two options for materialized views in the forms of GlobalKTable vs KTables.
 We will describe the meaning of “materialized views” in a moment, but for now, let’s just agree there are pros and cons to GlobalKTable vs KTables.
 Need to learn more about Kafka Streams in Java?
 Here’s a pretty good option […]

 Kafka Streams is a client library for processing and analyzing data stored in Kafka.
-Developers use the Kafka Streams library to build stream processor applications when both the stream input and stream output are Kafka topic(s).
-We’ll cover stream processors and stream architectures throughout this tutorial.
+Developers use the library to build stream processor applications when both the stream input and stream output are Kafka topic(s).

 Some of you may be wondering, why Kafka Streams over Kafka Connect or writing your own Kafka Consumer or Kafka Producer?
-What makes Kafka Streams different?
+What makes it different?

 Well, to answer those questions, we should note one key difference right from the start.

 As mentioned, Kafka Streams is used to write stream processors where the input and output are Kafka topics.
 Visually, an example of a Kafka Streams architecture may look like the following.

 As see above, both the input and output of Kafka Streams applications are Kafka topics.

 From this image, it appears Kafka Consumer and Kafka Producer APIs are being used.
 Is either of these APIs used in Kafka Streams based apps?
 Well, the answer is yes and no. Kafka Streams builds upon Kafka Producer and Consumer libraries, so it is able to leverage the native capabilities of Kafka such as fault tolerance, distributed coordination, and parallelism.
 But, it doesn’t expose the APIs directly.
 Instead, input and output to Kafka topics in Kafka Streams apps are available via Consumer and Producer abstractions such as the Streams DSL and Processor API.
 You’ll learn more about these in the tutorial section below.